- Home

 Reporting with xlwings PRO

-The above code walkthrough shows that you can create an excel report file from Refinitiv Data easily with xlwings CE API.
-However, the Python application source code is a combination of formatting the report's look & feel and handle data which make the application hard to maintain in the long run.
+The code walkthrough above shows that you can create an excel report file from Refinitiv Data easily with xlwings CE API.
+However, the Python application source code is a combination of formatting the report's look & feel and handling the data which makes the source code difficult to maintain in the long run.

-The xlwings PRO has features to solve the limitations of the CE version.
-The xlwings PRO report package provides the ability to generate excel report file with the following features:
+The xlwings PRO has features to solve all of CE version limitations.
+The xlwings Reports provides a capability to generate excel report file with the following features:

-- Separation of code and design: Users without coding skills can change the template on their own without writing the Python code.
+• Separation of code and design: Users without coding skills can change the template on their own without having to touch the Python code.

-You can get a free trial for xlwings PRO here, then follow instructions in How to activate xlwings PRO page.
+You can get a free trial for xlwings PRO here, then follow the instruction on How to activate xlwings PRO page.

-Once you have activated your xlwings PRO license, please install xlwings PRO additional dependencies via the following command:
+Once you have activated your xlwings PRO license, please install the xlwings PRO additional dependencies using the following command::

 Then create Excel template file as *rdp_report_template.xlsx* file with the following template format: